This tool is now available in Map Viewer, the modern map-making tool in ArcGIS Enterprise. To learn more, see Find Similar Locations (Map Viewer).

 The Find Similar Locations tool measures the similarity of locations in your candidate search layer to one or more reference locations based on criteria you specify.

-A development company is looking for a great location to build a new retirement community.
+A development company is looking for a location to build a new retirement community.
 They use the Enrich Layer tool to obtain demographic data for the neighborhoods surrounding their existing, most successful communities.
 They can then use Find Similar Locations to rank candidate development sites based on similarity to those demographic characteristics.

 A town's after-school fitness program was extremely successful.
 Promoters want to find other towns with similar characteristics to serve as candidates for program expansion.